-Upon returning to Stanford after a year of quarantine, I was excited to explore new clubs, communities, and interests.
+Upon returning to Stanford after freshman year, I was excited to explore new clubs, communities, and interests.
 I had heard wonderful things about Stanford Consulting from my friends, but my prior lack of knowledge about consulting made me shy away from applying in past quarters.
-After all, I was someone with prior interests in politics, environmental issues, and international affairs.
+After all, I was someone with prior interests in economics, computer science, and music.
 If I could go back, however, I would have ignored those fears and applied to Stanford Consulting as early as possible.

 I became interested in consulting because it would let me explore multiple industries and sharpen my problem-solving skills.
 I picked up consulting in late August, meaning I was simultaneously recruiting for internships and Stanford Consulting with little prior knowledge.
 Yet, recruiting for Stanford Consulting actually prepared me well for internship recruiting.
 Stanford Consulting is definitely competitive to join, so preparing for both the behavioral and case interviews was necessary.
 Still, I think there is a beauty in Stanford Consulting’s recruitment process: not only does it mirror real-life consulting recruitment, but you do not need prior business experience.
 You really only need an excitement to learn about consulting and interesting perspectives to bring to the community.